 Specific support measures

-Flexible basic education
+Flexible comprehensive education

 Education for immigrant children

 Education for immigrant children of pre-primary age (6 years) is implemented in the form of preparatory instruction.
-The purpose of preparatory instruction is to facilitate immigrant children’s transition to basic education.
+The purpose of preparatory instruction is to facilitate immigrant children’s transition to comprehensive education.
 Instruction focuses mainly on Finnish or Swedish as a second language.
-In addition also to Finnish culture, various subjects of basic education and the mother tongue of the pupil.
+In addition also to Finnish culture, various subjects of comprehensive education and the mother tongue of the pupil.
 The state financial subsidies makes it possible for the education providers to arrange preparatory instruction.

 The minimum amount of preparatory instruction provided for pupils aged 6 to 10 is 900 hours, while the amount for older pupils is 1 000 hours.
 Pupils can be integrated into Finnish or Swedish-speaking classes already during preparatory instruction when it is possible, such as in sports, music or arts.
 The law allows special arrangements in religion and the second national language (Finnish or Swedish) as well as in pupil assessment.